-I’ve written five books of personal essays over the last 4 years, all based on my daily walks in the woods.
+I’ve written seven books of personal essays over the last 4 years, all based on my daily walks in the woods.
 The series was originally inspired by my memory of the walks I took with my wife prior to her passing in 2015 and has since taken on a life of its own.
 All of these books are available for free, here, via the drop-down menu above, and in paperback form, at cost, on Amazon.com via my Amazon author’s page link, above.
 This Fall, Last Spring and First, Summer are also available as audiobooks here and, in the case of This Fall, on Audible.com.

 In Harvest: Essays on Time from Olympia (2019) my woods-walks become scrims for my thinking about temporality, informed by recent books by quantum theorists and a variety of poets I happened to be reading at the time.
 I include a PDF of the series.

 A Mind of Winter: Essays on the Imagination (2019) combines personal essays based on my walks in the majestic woods around Olympia, Washington, with mini-essays on a variety of philosophers and poets theorizing on the imagination.
 I include a PDF of the series.

 I also divided the two components of A Mind of Winter--the personal essays and the critical sketches–into separate books, the former now available as Spring Forward, the latter as The Imagination, both in PDF form here.